lemarigo/PortfolioProjects/README.md

 # PortfolioProjects
-Data Exploration, Preparation and Visualization using SQL, Tableau and Power BI
+Data Exploration, Preparation and Visualization using SQL, Excel, Tableau and Power BI

 This repository displays the most recent data analysis projects I conducted using SQL, Excel, Tableu and Power BI
 <br>